 Even as a little girl, Mother often told me it was best to watchfully ‘let a fever run its course’.
 She told me her mother had taught her the same thing and that germs couldn’t live with the heat.
 So cautiously over time, I’ve used her example in the illnesses of our own children despite what I was taught in nurse’s training about medicating to bring down a temp.

 One purpose of a fever is thought to be to raise the body’s temperature enough to kill off certain bacteria and viruses sensitive to temperature changes.
 One interesting debate right now, therefore, is, “Should you lower a fever?”
 Aspirin, for example, will reduce fever; but if the fever is actually helping rid the body of infection, then lowering it might not be a good idea.

-So, because a fever can physiologically help your child fight an infection – especially a viral infection – it’s a good idea to let it run its course, but if a fever climbs high enough to cause discomfort, irritability, or dehydration, moderating the fever through mechanical means can help the patient to rest or sleep or get back to play.
+So, because a fever can help your child fight an infection – especially a viral infection – it’s a good idea to let it run its course, but if a fever climbs high enough to cause discomfort, irritability, or dehydration, moderating it through some age-old practices (not medication) can help the patient to rest or sleep or get back to play.